-Since we launched our Kids Country Programme in December 2012 with our first major Food and Farming day in 2013, we have rapidly become one of the leading UK agricultural societies in respect of children's education.
-This programme helps educate children about the countryside, rural life and where their food comes from.
-We are very grateful for sponsorship from Chadacre Agricultural Trust, Earl Fitzwilliam Charitable Trust, Central England Cooperative and Abbots Events who sponsored and sourced over 600 volunteers/exhibitors grab-bag lunches.
+Since we launched our Kids Country Programme in December 2012 with our first major Food & Farming day in 2013, we remain one of the leading UK agricultural societies in respect of providing children's education.
+This programme helps promote and educate children as well as encouraging public engagement and understanding about the countryside, rural life, where their food comes from and about the importance of agriculture.
+We are very grateful for sponsorship from Chadacre Agricultural Trust, Central England Co-Operative and Abbots Events who sourced grab-bag lunches for over 600 volunteers/exhibitors.
+We are also thankful to the many other companies that provide sponsorship in kind including Albert Bartlett, G's Fresh and many of our local farmers.

-Just under 5,000 primary school children attended the Food and Farming Day held at the East of England Showground (Friday 28 June 2018) from 50 schools across Cambridgeshire, Lincolnshire, Bedfordshire, Leicestershire, Northamptonshire, Hertfordshire and Essex.
+Just under 4,000 primary school children attended the Food & Farming Day held at the East of England Showground on Friday 28 June 2019 from 58 schools across Cambridgeshire, Lincolnshire, Bedfordshire, Leicestershire, Northamptonshire and Hertfordshire.

-Our 2018 event featured over 300 exhibitors from 70 companies offering various activities across 14 learning zones.
-This gave children the opportunity to learn countryside skills; touch, taste and make various foods; come face-to-face with livestock and working animals; visit a replica of an African village and get a glimpse of the latest machinery and technology deployed on UK farms.
+Our 2019 event featured over 370 exhibitors from over 100 companies offering various activities across 12 learning zones.
+This gave children the opportunity to learn countryside skills; touch, taste and make various foods; come face-to-face with livestock and working animals; visit a Global Marketplace and get a glimpse of the latest machinery and STEM applications (Science, Technology, Engineering and Mathematics) deployed on UK farms.